neo4j/graphql/docs/rfcs/rfc-028-unwind-create-auth.md

 ## Problem

-Currently, the `unwind-create` does not supports the auth capability, this RFC wants to extends the RFC-024 to support fully the auth mechanism.
+Currently, the `unwind-create` does not supports the auth capability, this RFC wants to extends the RFC-024 to fully support the auth mechanism.
-The `@auth` directive implements both Authorization and Authentification mechanism, this RFC will consider only the Authorization mechanism as it seems that are the only ones impacted by the unwind-create RFC.

 ### Examples